 The Nabatean temple near Wadi Rum village

-Close to present Wadi Rum village you can find the ruins of what ones was a beautiful, colourful Nabatean temple.
+Close to present Wadi Rum village, you can find the ruins of what once was a beautiful, colorful Nabatean temple.
 It is just 500 meters outside the village at the foot of the impressive cliffs of Jabal Rum.
-And can be reached easily by following the road next to the Rest house.
-The ruins are not in great conditions compared to the ones in Petra.
+And can be reached easily by following the road next to the Resthouse.
+The ruins are not that impressive when compared to the ones in Petra.
 But still, they are well worth a visit.
 Enjoy the tranquillity and peace at this ancient place and be surprised by the magnificent views on Wadi Rum village and the valley.

 The ruins were first discovered in the thirties of the last century.
-Unfortunately in 1995 an earthquake caused severe damage to the temple and other structures (villas and other buildings).
+Unfortunately, in 1995 an earthquake caused severe damage to the temple and other structures (villas and other buildings).
 The temple was built during the reign of Nabatean King Aretas IV in the early years of the first century.
 It was built to worship Allat, the Arabian goddess who was the wife of sun god Dushara.
-Its floorplan is similar to other Nabatean temples.
-A central square court yard surrounded with rooms on the sides.
-On the temple walls and columns you can find Nabatean and Thamudic inscriptions.
-The columns surrounding the cella were originally painted with colours like red, blue and yellow.
+Its floorplan is similar to other Nabatean temples—a central square courtyard surrounded with rooms on the sides.
+On the temple walls and columns, you can find Nabatean and Thamudic inscriptions.
+The columns surrounding the cella were originally painted with colors like red, blue, and yellow.

 The ruins of oldest baths in Jordan

-Close to the temple more ruins were found.
+Close to the temple, more ruins were found.
 These ruins are believed to be the oldest baths in Jordan.
-It is a complex containing 20 rooms which were built in the late first century.
-During the excavation pottery shards were found.
-These date back to the mid-fifth century AD.
+It is a complex containing 20 rooms, which were built in the late first century.
+During the excavation, pottery shards were found that date back to the mid-fifth century AD.

-Although the Nabatean temple and surrounding area are well worth a visit only few visitors go there.
-If you want to visit the temple, please let us know and we will take you there.
+Although the Nabatean temple and surrounding area are well worth a visit, only a few visitors go there.
+If you want to visit the temple, please let us know, and we will take you there.